Bethibande/jakarta-entity-dto-generator/README.md

 # Jakarta entity dto generator
 This is a simple annotation processor meant to generate DTO classes from JPA entity definitions.

-> [!WARNING]
-> Only many-to-one relationships are supported at the moment.
-> One-to-many relationships and `@ElementCollection` are not yet supported.

 ### Example
 See [here](example/src/main/java/com/bethibande/process/example/ExampleEntity.java) for the full example.